Experimental measurement and a physical interpretation of quantum shadow enumerators: Scalability considerations

 \section{Scalability considerations}

 Now that we have experimentally demonstrated that QWEs can be measured via two-copy Bell sampling, we turn to the pressing question of scalability.
 Specifically, we analyze two potential scalability bottlenecks.
 For one, we assess how state preparation and measurement errors propagate into errors on the measured quantities in Sec.~\ref{sec:robustness_results}.
 Second, in Sec.~\ref{sec:sample_complexity}, we investigate the effect of statistical errors arising from finite sample sizes.
 In brief, we find that scalable measurements are always possible for TPDs and APDs but not always for SLDs.
-Thus, in Sec.~\ref{sec:discussion_complexity}, we finally speculate on the complexity-theoretic origins of the scalability bottlenecks that sometimes arise in the case of SLDs.